Up to 60% off sofas & mattresses — limited‑time deals.

 Does the tight seat/back feel firm?

-It reads as medium-firm and “held,” not stiff.
-The surface keeps you from sliding forward over long sessions, which helped my lower back stay calmer, but you don’t get the plush, pillow-back melt some loungers want.
+It reads as medium-firm and held rather than stiff.
+The surface keeps you from sliding forward over long sessions, which helped my lower back stay calmer, but you do not get the plush, pillow-back melt some loungers want.

 Is it comfortable for napping?

-For a quick nap, yes—especially if you use the included throw pillows to tune head and lumbar support.
-For longer, side-lying naps, the structured, tufted surface can feel less forgiving than a loose-cushion sofa.
+For a quick nap, yes—especially if you use the included throw pillows to fine-tune head and lumbar support.
+For longer side-lying naps, the structured tufted surface feels less forgiving than a loose-cushion sofa.

 How hard is it to keep the tufting clean?